-– А supply refers to goods or services that are exchanged for consideration, through transactions between two persons of which at least one is a registered taxpayer.
+– А supply refers to goods or services that are exchanged for consideration.
+This exchange happens through transactions between two persons.
+At least one is a registered taxpayer.
 Buying, selling, and stock transfers are all supplies, even if there is no exchange of money.
 This means, whenever goods or services are supplied by a registered person, 5% VAT needs to be charged if its not zero rated supply or exempt.

 When we talk about types of supply under VAT, we can find several different divisions:

-- Out-of-scope supply – overseas supplier or a non-registered, that will be considered out-of-scope for VAT in the UAE.
+- Out-of-scope supply: if the supplier is overseas or non-registered, the transaction is out-of-scope for VAT in the UAE.

-- Deemed supply – goods or services bought for business purposes but are later used for private use, or used as gifts or samples
+- Deemed supply: these are goods or services that you buy for business purposes but that you use later for private use, or as gifts or samples

-- Composite supply – A composite supply occurs when two or more goods or services are sold together as a set.
+- Composite supply: A composite supply occurs when you sell two or more goods or services together as a set.

-Reverse charge mechanism – Normally the taxable person providing supplies to customers is responsible for charging VAT and also liable to pay the VAT charged to the tax authority.
+Normally the taxable person providing supplies to customers is responsible for charging VAT.
+He or she is also liable to pay the VAT charged to the tax authority.
 Under the reverse charge mechanism, the buyer or end customer pays the tax directly to the government.
-The main difference between a reverse and forward charge is the change in responsibility with regards to paying VAT as in a reverse charge the responsibility is shifted from supplier of the goods or service to the buyer of it.
+The main difference between a reverse and forward charge is the change in responsibility with regards to paying VAT.
+In a reverse charge, the buyer the goods or services has the responsibility of it, not the seller.

 You can apply for reverse charge in these circumstances: